DobroAlex/auto_closing_pathlib/README.md

-# auto_closing_pathlib
+# auto_removable_pathlib
-The modification for python3 -> pathlib that automaticaly removes a Path after leaving the "with" statment
+The modification for python3 -> pathlib that automaticaly removes a Path after leaving a "with ... as " statement